ltsany/bank-smenza-smart/README.md

 This project was created to practice:

-* PHP & MySQL development
+* Frontend development
-* Database integration
-* E-commerce functionality
 * UI/UX design
-* Web development

-It also aims to digitally showcase local culinary products from Indonesia.
+* Responsive web design
+* Interactive web interfaces

 ---

 ## 📝 Notes

-NuswaRasa is an academic project and is still open for further improvements.
+Bank Smenza Smart is a frontend-only academic project.
+The data displayed in the interface is static and is not connected to a backend or database.

 ---

 ## 👨‍💻 Author

-**Lutfysany17@gmailcom**
+Gmail: [lutfysany17@gmail.com]

 GitHub: [@ltsany](https://github.com/ltsany)